 Yukon Gold Potatoes

-• Preheat oven to 425 degrees.
-Wash and dry all produce. • Cut potatoes into ½-inch-thick wedges.
+• Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
+Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Quarter tomatoes.
-Trim and discard bottom 1 inch from asparagus.
-Pick basil leaves from stems; finely chop leaves.
-Peel and grate or mince garlic. • Place 2 TBSP butter in a small microwave-safe bowl; microwave until softened, 10 seconds.
+Thinly slice chives.
+Pick parsley leaves from stems; finely chop leaves.
+Peel and mince or grate garlic.
+Trim and discard bottom 1 inch from asparagus. • Place 2 TBSP butter (4 TBSP for 4) in a small microwave-safe bowl; microwave until softened, 10 seconds.
 Stir in garlic powder and season with salt and pepper.
-Set aside. • 4 SERVINGS: Use 4 TBSP butter.
+Set aside.

-• Toss potatoes on one side of a baking sheet with a large drizzle of olive oil, half the Italian Seasoning (you’ll use the rest in the next step), salt, and pepper. • Roast on top rack until browned and tender, 20-25 minutes total (you’ll add the asparagus after 10 minutes). • 4 SERVINGS: Spread potatoes out across entire sheet.
+• Toss potatoes on one side of a baking sheet with a large drizzle of olive oil, half the Italian Seasoning (you’ll use the rest in the next step), salt, and pepper.
+(For 4 servings, spread potatoes out across entire sheet.) • Roast on top rack for 10 minutes (you’ll add the asparagus then).

-• While potatoes roast, in a second small bowl, combine tomatoes, vinegar, half the chopped basil, and a pinch of garlic to taste.
-Season with salt and pepper.
-Set aside to marinate, stirring occasionally, until ready to serve. • In a medium bowl, combine beef*, remaining chopped basil and Italian Seasoning, salt (we used ¾ tsp kosher salt), and pepper.
-Form into two equalsized patties, each slightly wider than a burger bun. • 4 SERVINGS: Use 1½ tsp kosher salt and form into four patties.
+• While potatoes roast, in a second small bowl, combine tomatoes, vinegar, half the chives, half the chopped parsley, and a pinch of garlic to taste.
+Season with salt and pepper. • Set aside to marinate, stirring occasionally, until ready to serve. • In a medium bowl, combine beef*, remaining chives, remaining chopped parsley, remaining Italian Seasoning, salt (we used ¾ tsp; 1½ tsp for 4 servings), and pepper. • Form into two patties (four patties for 4), each slightly wider than a burger bun.

 • Once potatoes have roasted 10 minutes, remove sheet from oven.
 Carefully toss asparagus on empty side with a drizzle of olive oil, salt, and pepper.
-Push stalks close together and sprinkle with Parmesan. • Return to top rack until potatoes are browned, asparagus is tender, and cheese has melted, 10-12 minutes more. • 4 SERVINGS: Leave potatoes roasting and toss asparagus on a second baking sheet; roast on middle rack.
+Push stalks close together and sprinkle with Parmesan.
+(For 4 servings, leave potatoes roasting and toss asparagus on a second baking sheet; roast on middle rack.) • Return to top rack and roast until potatoes are browned, asparagus is tender, and cheese melts, 10-12 minutes more.

 • While asparagus roasts, heat a drizzle of olive oil in a large pan over medium-high heat.
-Add patties and cook to desired doneness, 3-5 minutes per side. • In the last 1-2 minutes of cooking, top each patty with mozzarella; cover pan to melt cheese. • Meanwhile, in a third small bowl, combine ketchup and mayonnaise.
+Add patties and cook to desired doneness, 3-5 minutes per side. • In the last 1-2 minutes of cooking, top each patty with mozzarella; cover pan until cheese melts. • Meanwhile, in a third small bowl, combine ketchup and mayonnaise.

 • Toast buns; spread cut sides with garlic butter. • Fill buns with patties and bruschetta topping.
-Divide burgers between plates along with potato wedges and asparagus.
-Serve with sauce on the side.
+Divide burgers, potato wedges, and asparagus between plates.
+Serve sauce on the side for dipping.